Geodata

 Geodata Themes

-You can group geodata into as many themes as you want.
+The truth is that you can group geodata into as many themes as you want.

 Here are examples of geographic themes: